-Sporting a nifty knit design with a merino and synthetic blend, this top is surprisingly warm for its level of breathability.
+Sporting a nifty knit design with merino and synthetic blend, this top is surprisingly warm for its level of breathability.
 With a blend that infuses Merino wool with the recycled polyester material, this shirt is really great at capturing heat and keeping it close to your body when temperatures drop into the deep negatives.

 When wearing this piece as a stand-alone item, it didn't provide as much overall warmth as other continuous design base layers because the knit isn't wind resistant.
 However, when worn underneath a sweater or jacket, it's one of the warmest base layers we've tested thus far.
-Wear it through all four seasons as a warm base layer or a breezy top in the summertime.

 We took this top with us on a variety of adventures including rock climbing in the canyons, hiking through the mountains, trail running through the desert, camping, and casually around town.
 In all conditions, we noted a high level of breathability of the fabric.
 While running on a warm day in October, we were surprised how long we were able to keep it on, even after hiking uphill in the hot sun.
 The fabric did an amazing job of breathing and wicking, despite the amount of heat it simultaneously trapped.
-As a result of its fantastical breathability and wicking power, a shirt that simply stands above the rest, it receives a Top Pick!

 Comfort & Fit